Hawaii court hears case on legality of foreign fishing labor

 The men work long hours — 12 to 20 hours a day — setting thousands of hooks on miles of fishing line that is drifted behind the boats.
 Like any job in fishing, one of the most dangerous occupations, injuries and deaths are common.

-The Hawaii Supreme Court will take some time to consider the arguments before making a ruling.
+The court will take some time to consider the arguments before making a ruling.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.